Chronic respiratory diseases

 What we’ve achieved

-In November 2023, we published an infographic to raise awareness of the impact of CRDs and the need for policy action around the word.
+This followed the publication of an infographic in November 2023 to raise awareness of the impact of CRDs and the need for policy action around the world.

 This is part of a larger programme of work on respiratory diseases, which includes severe asthma and COPD.